getoutlaw/antd-scss-theme-plugin/README.md

 - [Installation](#installation) - Instructions about installing this Webpack plugin from `npm`.
 - [Configuration](#configuration)
     - [Step 1.
 Configure Ant Design to Use Less Stylesheets](#step-1-configure-ant-design-to-use-less-stylesheets) - Instructions for configuring `antd` to use Less instead of pre-compiled CSS.
     - [Step 2.
-Use `antd-scss-theme-plugin` in Your Webpack Setup](#step-2-use-antd-scss-theme-plugin-in-your-webpack-setup) - Instructions for enabling this plugin.
+Use `@igor-lemon/antd-scss-theme-plugin` in Your Webpack Setup](#step-2-use-antd-scss-theme-plugin-in-your-webpack-setup) - Instructions for enabling this plugin.
 - [Usage](#usage)
     - [Customize Ant Design's Theme](#customize-ant-designs-theme) - How to specify theme variable overrides in SCSS.
     - [Use Ant Design's Customized Color and Theme Variables](#use-ant-designs-customized-color-and-theme-variables) - How to import (customized) theme variables in SCSS files throughout your project.